unalignedcoder/kobo-highlights-exporter/README.md

 - USB cable to connect the Kobo device to your computer

 ## Compatibility
-The script is designed to work on Windows, macOs and Linux systems.
-But it was only tested on Windows 10 so far.
+The script is designed to work on Windows, macOS and Linux systems, but to be honest it was only tested on Windows 10...
 Feedback on this will be really appreciated.

 ## Installation
 1. Download `khe.py` to a dedicated folder on your local machine.